With COVID-19 restrictions increasing – How essential are your company’s services?

 - Consider whether your business is an important input in the supply chain for an essential service, like a hospital.
 Remember, certain inputs or parts of your business may be considered to be more essential than others.
-For example, businesses supplying disinfectant or providing maintenance services to ensure safety are likely to be considered essential, whereas the gift shop of a hospital is unlikely to be considered essential.
+For example, businesses supplying disinfectant or providing maintenance services to ensure safety is likely to be considered essential.
+In contrast, the gift shop of a hospital is unlikely to be considered essential.

 - If you think there is a risk that your business may not be considered to be an essential service, but there are good reasons for you to qualify for an exemption, then it may be possible to engage with the relevant Ministers to seek a specific exemption.
 Industry bodies and other contacts within government may be helpful also.

 - whether their business (or parts of it) might be designated as an essential service in the event of a community lock-down

 - how best to navigate restrictions on interstate movement

 - steps they can take to best position themselves to be considered essential